Click here to view animation.

-The crucial failure of Bela in this battle is reconnaissance; by assuming the river had only one crossing, he allowed a large Mongol force to envelop his own.
+The crucial failure of Bela in this battle is reconnaissance; by assuming the river had only one crossing, he failed to post his light cavalry along the river as an early warning, allowing a large Mongol force to encircle his own.
 Subedei meanwhile proved his flexibility; after failing to lure Bela across the bridge as intended, he quickly devised another equally devastating plan.
-This battle is a stereotypical Mongol victory and features a wide range of their tactics.
+This battle is a stereotypical Mongol victory and features a wide range of their tactics..

 Dupuy, Trevor N. The Harper Encyclopedia of Military History: From 3500 BC to the Present, Fourth Edition.
 New York: HarperCollins, 1991.